Josphat205/explore-african-countries-project/README.md

 Give a ⭐ if you like this project!

 ## Acknowledgement
 Acknowledgments Great appreciation to Microverse community.
-Much appreciate to Nelson Sakwa Createor of design 📝 License This project is MIT licensed.
+Much appreciate to Nelson Sakwa Createor of design [link](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29)

 ## 📝 License